joshua-dixon1/Titanic-Survival-Analysis-and-Prediction/README.md

 - Competent performance from Gradient Boosting Trees and Linear SVC, amongst others.

 ## Technologies Used
-- Python for programming
+- Python
 - Pandas and NumPy for data management
-- Matplotlib and Seaborn for visualization
+- Matplotlib and Seaborn for visualisation
 - Scikit-learn for machine learning

 ## Models Explored